hyjeko/hyjeko.github.io/Readme.md

 7. Format the intersecting area
 8. Have sketches that already exist update appropriately to changes in the NO FLY ZONE
 9. Error handling for failed api calls
+10. Implement drag and update functionality for sketches and their associated intersections